UncleJunVIP/Mortar/README.md

 # _Mortar_

-A customizable download client for your TrimUI Brick running NextUI.
+A download client for your TrimUI Brick running NextUI that supports RomM, SMB, Megathread, Apache / nginx mod_autoindex and arbitrary HTML tables.

-## What does Mortar do?

-Mortar parses autoindex HTML and JSON of commonly used webservers (Apache, nginx) and presents the table's as a list of options of things to download.

 ## How do I setup Mortar?